 Regularly review your rate

 Once you’ve maximised your savings, or if you’ve already done so, don’t just sit back and forget about your account.
 This is particularly important if you’ve chosen a variable rate savings account.
-Make a note in your diary to check that you’re still benefitting on a top rate on your savings every month or so.
+Make a note in your diary to check that you’re still benefitting from a top rate on your savings every month or so.

 Springall says: “Savers would be wise to compare the latest Cash ISA rates if they want to take advantage of their current ISA allowance, for example, as there are plenty of enticing deals."